This article has links to products and services we love, which we may make commission from.

 Catch a movie at The Birks or pop into the independent shops along the high street.

-If you’re feeling a little adventurous, consider a water rafting experience on the River Tay.
+If you’re feeling adventurous, consider a water rafting experience on the River Tay.

 It’s very tame!